Independence ratio and random eigenvectors in transitive graphs: Infinite transitive graphs

-Therefore only for countably many $\la$'s can we have a Gaussian wave function on $G$ that can be obtained as a factor of i.i.d.\ process.
-However, if $\si(A_G)$ is uncountable, then by Theorem \ref{thm:gaussian_ev} $G$ has Gaussian wave functions for uncountably many different eigenvalues $\la$; moreover, they can all be approximated by linear factor of i.i.d.\ processes. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:cayley}] We will use two basic facts about the point spectra of the adjacency operators $A_G$ and $\IA$.
-First, $\lama$ is never in the point spectrum $\si_p(A_G)$ (we will give a short proof for this in the Appendix, see Lemma \ref{lem:lama}).
-Second, $\si_p(\IA) \subseteq \si_p(A_G) \cup \{d\}$ for Cayley graphs (this will be explained after the proof).
-Therefore $\lama$ is not in the point spectrum of $\IA$ provided that $\lama <d$, and consequently, a Gaussian wave function with eigenvalue $\lama$ cannot be obtained as a factor of i.i.d.\ process.
+Therefore only for countably many $\lambda$'s can we have a Gaussian wave function on $G$ that can be obtained as a factor of i.i.d. process.
+However, if $\sigma(A_G)$ is uncountable, then by Theorem~\ref{thmgaussianev}, $G$ has Gaussian wave functions for uncountably many different eigenvalues $\lambda$; moreover, they can all be approximated by linear factor of i.i.d. processes. \end{pf*}

+\begin{pf*}{Proof of Theorem~\ref{thmcayley}} We will use two basic facts about the point spectra of the adjacency operators $A_G$ and $\mathcal{A}$.
+First, $\lambda_{\max}$ is never in the point spectrum $\sigma_p(A_G)$ (we will give a short proof for this in the \hyperref[secapp]{Appendix}; see Lemma~\ref {lemlama}).
+Second, $\sigma_p(\mathcal{A}) \subseteq\sigma_p(A_G) \cup\{d\}$ for Cayley graphs (this will be explained after the proof).
+Therefore $\lambda_{\max}$ is not in the point spectrum of $\mathcal{A}$ provided that \mbox{$\lambda_{\max}<d$}, and consequently, a Gaussian wave function with eigenvalue $\lambda_{\max}$ cannot be obtained as a factor of i.i.d. process.

-In the case $\lama = d$ the Gaussian wave function has to be constant, that is, $X_u = X_v$ for any two vertices $u,v$.
-However, for a factor of i.i.d.\ process the correlation between $X_u$ and $X_v$ should tend to $0$ as the distance of $u$ and $v$ goes to infinity. \end{proof}
+In the case $\lambda_{\max}= d$ the Gaussian wave function has to be constant; that is, $X_u = X_v$ for any two vertices $u,v$.
+However, for a factor of i.i.d. process the correlation between $X_u$ and $X_v$ should tend to $0$ as the distance of $u$ and $v$ goes to infinity; see Proposition~\ref{propcorrdecay} in the \hyperref[secapp]{Appendix}. \end{pf*}

-Next we will explain the relation between the adjacency operators $A_G$ and $\IA$.
-This can be found in \cite[Section 3]{kechris_tsankov} in a more general setting; see also \cite[Theorem 2.1 and Corollary 2.2]{lyons_nazarov}.
+Next we will explain the relation between the adjacency operators $A_G$ and $\mathcal{A}$.
+This can be found in \cite{kechristsankov}, Section~3, in a more general setting; see also \cite{lyonsnazarov}, Theorem~2.1 and Corollary 2.2.
 Let $\nu$ denote the standard Gaussian measure.
-Since $L_2(\IR, \nu)$ is a separable Hilbert space, it has a countable orthonormal basis: $g_0, g_1, g_2, \ldots$, where $g_0$ will be assumed to be the constant $1$ function.
-Let $\II$ denote the set of finitely supported $V(G) \to \{0,1,2,\ldots\}$ functions.
-For each $q \in \II$ we define an $\Omega \to \IR$ function:
+Since $L_2(\mathbb{R}, \nu)$ is a separable Hilbert space, it has a countable orthonormal basis: $g_0, g_1, g_2, \ldots,$ where $g_0$ will be assumed to be the constant $1$ function.
+Let $\mathcal{I}$ denote the set of finitely supported $V(G) \to\{ 0,1,2,\ldots\}$ functions.
+For each $q \in\mathcal{I}$ we define an $\Omega\to\mathbb{R}$ function: